CoursesPlus/coursesplus.github.io/mitlicense/index.md

 ---
 layout: page
 title: License
-description: Courses plus is under an MIT License.
+description: CoursesPlus and its associated projects are under the MIT License.
 showinnav: false
 ---